nghianguyen98/ssh-security-monitor/README.md

 ssh user@SERVER_IP
 ```

-You should instantly receive your Telegram alert.
+You should instantly receive a Telegram alert.

 ---